CU-DSI-Scholars/site-source/content/post/2021-01-04-project-comparison-of-three-workflows-for-the-identification-of-genetic-variants.md

 ---
-title: 'Comparison of three workflows for the identification of genetic variants '
+title: 'Comparison of three workflows for the identification of genetic variants'
 date: '2021-01-04'
 slug: project-comparison-of-three-workflows-for-the-identification-of-genetic-variants
 categories: